Krkn-Sec/krkn-sec.github.io/Blog/magniber-javascript.md

 ![exportByteArrays](Pictures/exportByteArrays.png)

 Here we can see it has populated the byte arrays and spit them out.
 At this point we can extract the byte arrays and plop it into CyberChef.
-Finally, by removing the white spaces and setting the proper parameters on “From Charcode” we can find ourselves a lovely “MZ” header that we were looking for.
+Finally, by removing the white spaces and setting the proper parameters on “From Charcode” we can find ourselves the lovely “MZ” header that we were looking for.

 ![cyberchefMZ](Pictures/cyberchefMZ.png)

+---

+## Technique

+This technique is a modified version of [DotNetToJScript](https://www.ired.team/offensive-security/defense-evasion/executing-csharp-assemblies-from-jscript-and-wscript-with-dotnettojscript).